Annuities Explained

 As you plan for your financial future, it's important to explore different investment options that can help you reach your retirement goals.
 Everyone's retirement goals are unique, but at the end of the day we all want enough money to last our lifetime.

 If you're worried about running out of money in retirement, you're not alone.
-In fact, 2 in 3 Americans run out of money.
-This issue is only made worse with increasing life expectancies, rising healthcare costs, and Social Security on shaky footing.
+Many Americans face the real risk of outliving their savings, a challenge made more acute by increasing life expectancies, rising healthcare costs, and uncertainty around Social Security.

 The good news?
-There are investment options that can provide an additional income in retirement when its needed most.
+There are investment options that can provide an additional income in retirement when it's needed most.
 In this post, we'll dive into the most popular option — annuities — and discover how they can play a role in your financial journey.
-We'll also take a look at Savvly, the easy and affordable alternative designed to give you more money and peace of mind.
+We'll also take a look at Savvly, and how its Longevity Benefit may complement an annuity-based retirement strategy.

 What are annuities?